Trade to be focus of Australia, Indonesia talks

 "By tomorrow afternoon we'll have a look at what tomorrow morning's search has revealed and we will reassess at that point."

 "It appears that survivability is good.
-We are encouraged by all of the survivors so far having life jackets and also there's a lot of debris in the region as well as some lifeboats that were deployed by the defence aircraft."
+We are encouraged by all of the survivors so far having life jackets and also there's a lot of debris in the region as well as some lifeboats that were deployed by the defence aircraft."6:16pm: West Australian Premier Colin Barnett has described the situation as a great human tragedy, and says the WA Coroner will conduct an inquiry into the deaths:

 "So there are some options for survivors in the water to remain afloat."

-Because the survivors and sadly the bodies that are recovered will be taken to Christmas Island, that will fall within the jurisdiction of the West Australian Coroner.
+Because the survivors and sadly the bodies that are recovered will be taken to Christmas Island, that will fall within the jurisdiction of the West Australian Coroner.5:30pm: Matt Brown reports from Jakarta that Indonesian authorities have given conflicting accounts of how they responded to Australian requests to monitor the boat:

 [It's a] very sad situation, great human tragedy.
 And the West Australian Government is simply playing its role in supporting the search and rescue operation.

-A spokesman for the Indonesian Navy, First Admiral Untung Suropati, says the Navy sent two small vessels to search for the asylum seeker boat on Wednesday morning.
+A spokesman for the Indonesian Navy, First Admiral Untung Suropati, says the Navy sent two small vessels to search for the asylum seeker boat on Wednesday morning.5:20pm: The ABC's Indonesia correspondent Matt Brown has obtained faxes sent between Australian and Indonesian rescue authorities, charting the the lead-up to the asylum seeker disaster:

 While Australian authorities estimated it had been travelling slowly south from a spot about 38 nautical miles south of the Indonesian mainland, First Admiral Untung says the Navy headed for a spot 150 nautical miles from the coast.